From Idea to Impact

 While not required, preference may be given to projects that can obtain matching funds from sources beyond the green fund or include a plan for sustained funding.

 For complete instructions and details about proposal requirements, review the We Mean Green Fund Project Proposal Guide.
 Additionally, you can find supplementary information in our presentation and handout.
+A complete We Mean Green Fund project proposal includes the following materials.

 Interest Form